SciCatProject/scitacean/docs/about/about.rst

 License
 -------

-Scowl is available as open source under the `BSD-3 license <https://opensource.org/licenses/BSD-3-Clause>`_.
+Scitacean is available as open source under the `BSD-3 license <https://opensource.org/licenses/BSD-3-Clause>`_.

 Source code and development
 ---------------------------

-Scowl is hosted and developed `on GitHub <https://github.com/SciCatProject/scowl>`_.
+Scitacean is hosted and developed `on GitHub <https://github.com/SciCatProject/scitacean>`_.